barlog-m/spt-andern/README.md

 `mapIncreaseSpawnGroupsSize` increase max possible scav group size to 3 if it less.

+`mapDisableRogueConvertToPmc` disable converting rogues to PMC.

+`mapDisableRaiderConvertToPmc` disable converting raiders to PMC.

+`mapDisablePmcBackpackWeapon` disable chance that PMC can have extra weapon in their backpack.

+`mapDisableEmissaryPmcBots` disable chance that PMC can have any type of accounts other than user (purple, green names etc).

 ## Other settings

 `disableSeasonalEvents` disables all seasonal events like halloween etc.